 November 9, 1938

 The genesis of the incident was somewhat convoluted.
 Herschel Grynszpan was a Polish Jew living in Paris.
 On 27 October 1938, his family was suddenly expelled from Hanover, Germany, where they had been living since 1911.
 Some days later, Herschel received a postcard from his family that they had sent from the Polish border.
 This infuriated Herschel, who immediately bought a pistol and ammunition.
 In an agitated state, he went to the German embassy on 7 November 1938, asked to see any German official, and met minor functionary Ernst vom Rath.
 Grynszpan immediately shot vom Rath, hitting him twice and leading to Rath's death on 9 November - coincidentally, the anniversary of the failed 1923 coup that was celebrated widely in Hitler's Germany.
 Somewhat ironically, the randomly selected vom Rath was an anti-Third Reich conspirator himself under watch by the Gestapo.

 The German state reacted instantly to the shooting.
 Jewish children were barred from elementary schools, Jewish publications were halted, and other harsh measures were adopted.
-Adolf Hitler, in Munich commemorating the anniversary of the Beer Hall Putsch, cancelled a speech.
+Adolf Hitler, in Munich commemorating the anniversary of the Beer Hall Putsch, canceled a speech.
 It instead was given by Propaganda Minister Josef Goebbels.
 Goebbels used the speech to incite the events that followed, saying that any reprisals taken against Jews for the shooting were "not to be hampered."

 Police forces throughout Greater Germany, primarily SA Brownshirts, immediately took the hint and began destroying Jewish businesses and institutions.
 Some 200 synagogues were destroyed, over 7,000 Jewish stores and Jewish cemeteries were vandalized.
 In addition, many Jews were beaten to death or injured, and 30,000 men reportedly were sent to concentration camps.
 The Jewish community also was fined 1 billion reichsmarks.
 All of this greatly understates the damage to the Jewish community.